 Zurich fire brigades switch to green fuel

 Fire brigades in canton Zurich have been testing an increasingly popular biofuel called HVO (hydrotreated vegetable oil).
-The trial is proving so promising that several brigades have already expanded it.
+The trial is proving so promising that several fire services have expanded their use of the fuel.

 HVO is produced from used cooking oils and fats sourced from restaurants or from leftovers from the food industry, and it offers many advantages, says Claudio Corte, head of the vehicles department at the Zurich Protection and Rescue Service: “The best thing is that you don’t even notice the switch to biofuel.”